-lcon Туре Meaning Example ₽ ₭ Кеу Group name of the machine parameter (if assigned) CH_NC ₽Ē Entity Parameter object (the name starts with " Cfg ") CfgGeoCycle Attribute Name of the machine parameter displaySpindleErr ⊕ €Ĵ Index List index of a machine parameter (if assigned) [0]
+lcon Туре Meaning Example ₽ ₿ Кеу Group name of the machine parameter (if available) CH_NC € Entity Parameter object (name begins with " Cfg ") CfgGeoCycle Attribute Name of the machine parameter displaySpindleErr ⊕ €] Index List index of a machine parameter (if available) [0]

 If you are in the configuration editor for the user parameters, you can change the display of the existing parameters.
 In the default setting, the parameters are displayed with short, explanatory texts.
 To display the actual system names of the parameters, press the key for the screen layout key and then the SHOW SYSTEM NAME soft key.
-Follow the same procedure to return to the standard display the same procedure to return to the standard display.
+Follow the same procedure to return to the standard display.